-DSC and TGA can be applied in a broad range of ways to elucidate the number of polymorphs, hydrated forms, melting point, Tg, degradation behaviour, polymorphic conversion, recrystallisation and heat capacity of an API and excipients.
+DSC and TGA can be applied in a broad range of ways to elucidate the number of polymorphs, hydrated forms, melting point, Tg, degradation behaviour, polymorphic conversion, recrystallisation and heat capacity.
 DVS is used to study the response of material to changes in humidity, it is essential in understand physico-chemical behaviours such as stability and microbiological activity.
-Moisture induced phase changes can affect mechanical properties, induce chemical and biophysical interactions which can lead to changes in dose, yield and efficacy.
 XRD is a complimentary technique (see XRD offering).

 The physical form of ingredients used in both food and pharmaceuticals can have a major impact on the desired properties for finished products.
 X-Ray Powder Diffraction (XRPD) is a powerful technique both on its own and in combination – DSC, TGA etc. XRPD can help to determine which available polymorph is most desired.